videlais/learning-ink-unity/chapter8/index.md

 ### The *canContinue*-**ContinueMaximally()**-*currentChoices* Pattern

 Previously, the methods **ContinueMaximally()** and **Continue()** were explained as "loading the next story chunk."
-While they have been used as part of showing text chunks of stories with the **Debug.Log()** method, an important part of their definitions and usage fall on the word *loading* as part of that explanation.
+While they have been used as part of showing text chunks of stories with the **Debug.Log()** method, an important part of their definitions and usage fall on the word *load* as part of that explanation.
 They **load** the next part of the story.
 As a result, they return the text chunk, but their primary focus is actually the loading of the next story chunk.

 In the previous examples in this chapter, the combination of *canContinue* and then **ContinueMaximally()** and **Continue()** were key to preventing the error of attempting to load more story after it had ended.
 They are and should always be used in connection with each other.

-Generally, then, the property *canContinue* is used first and then followed by one of the method calls to load the next part of the story.
+Generally, the property *canContinue* is used first and then followed by one of the method calls to load the next part of the story.
 Most of the time, the method **ContinueMaximally()** is a good option because it will "load all text content until it encounters a set of choices or the end of the story."
 (There are important cases where **Continue()** is a better option, but they will be explained as part of working with tags later in this chapter.)

 Because **ContinueMaximally()** handles the loading, the next in the pattern is using the *currentChoices* property, as it will be populated with the choices loaded by the previous loading cycle.
 In other words, the pattern starts with using *canContinue*, moves into loading with **ContinueMaximally()**, and then moves to working with any choices within the current story chunk with the property *currentChoices*.